 - Peanut Butter & Jelly- use vanilla protein powder when making the overnight oats.
 Add in 1 tablespoon peanut butter, 1 tablespoon jam (I like raspberry), and sprinkle the top with roasted peanuts for extra crunch!
 You can use fresh berries if you prefer them over jam as well.

 - Use a protein powder you love.
 There are a lot of gross-tasting protein powders out there, which won't make your oats taste good.
 I find that whey proteins typically taste better than plant protein.
+You can also omit the protein powder.

 - Use any toppings you enjoy- nut butter, dried fruit, seeds, granola, fresh fruits, and spices (like cinnamon).
 These are super customizable which is why I love them so much!